giovannipuccetti/QRM/README.md

 - you can download the paper at https://dx.doi.org/10.2139/ssrn.5155665

-- R code for all figures
+- R code for all figures included in the Figures folder